Bringing Baby Home

 The last 4 days mix a ration of 25% old food and 75% new food.

 Pay close attention for changes in their stool and things like rashes that could be caused by an allergen in the new food.
-Pay close attention to the ingredients in the food you buy if you are switching brands and AVOID corn gluten, wheat, gluten, soy, poultry by-products or turkey by-products.
-These are very well known to make Sphynx kittens/cats have issues.
+Pay close attention to the ingredients in the food you buy if you are switching brands.
+Products such as corn gluten, wheat, gluten, soy, poultry by-products or turkey by-products are very well known to possibly cause Sphynx kittens/cats gastrointestinal issues.

 Unless they are Organic and Non-GMO, Corn, Wheat and Soy are now genetically modified and cause lots of trouble for humans and their kitties digestive tracks alike.